 The workshop cost is $1499 per participant.
 This cost excludes flight, car reservation, lodging, food and other related costs.
 Workshop participants will be responsible for arranging their own flights, accommodations and ground transportation to and from the workshop location in Stovepipe Wells.

 Previous workshop participants will be discounted at a grandfathered rate of $999.
 If you have attended any of our workshops in the past, please let us know and we will credit back the difference.

 In order to sign up for the above workshop, please use our secure Workshop Registration page.

-Please note that the workshop fees are fully refundable until August 1st of 2017.
+Please note that the workshop fees are fully refundable up until 60 days prior to the workshop.
 We will not be able to provide a refund after this date due to planning and coordination issues.
 In the event of workshop cancellation due to unforeseen circumstances (natural disaster, government closures, injury, death, etc), collected workshop fees will be refunded (minus potential processing fees and permits acquired in advance).
 Photography Life will not be held responsible for airfare and other potential expenses incurred due to workshop cancellation.